Bible Questions

 This is similar to the alcoholic who drinks to drown his sorrows, but his drinking has also created many of them.
 Another example is the overeater who is sad and depressed about her life, so she copes with this grief by overeating more.
 In both examples, they are coping with their spiritual problems in ways that make them worse.

-The snare of the Devil binds its victims, "In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth; And that they may recover themselves out of the snare of the devil, who are taken captive by him at his will" (2nd Timothy 2.25-26 KJV bible).
+The snare of the Devil binds us, "In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth; And that they may recover themselves out of the snare of the devil, who are taken captive by him at his will" (2nd Timothy 2.25-26 KJV bible).

 All people sin, but there are some individuals who are drawn to the Devil's lies more than others.
 For these ones, the lies are a liberation.
 They help them realize their innermost desires.
-The lies provide them with a spirit of self-righteousness and justification that they embrace.
+The lies provide them with a spirit of self-righteousness that they embrace.

 The wicked embrace the lies of their spiritual father, "Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.
 And because I tell you the truth, ye believe me not" (John 8.44-45 KJV bible).